It is hard to see how Lamborghini chassis engineers could have driven the Aventador on UK roads and signed off the ride as fit for purpose.

 And there’s good stuff here.
 The hydraulic steering is terrific, with perfect gearing and genuine feel, allowing you to position the car to the inch every time while grip lasts.
 And the faster you go, the better the car is; at low speeds the car is too inclined to let its nose run wide of the apex, but if you can find a long, open and wide curve and find the courage to pitch the Aventador in at the kind of speed that would see most normal cars pockmarking the countryside, it is close to brilliant.

-Grip from those vast 335-section rear Pirellis is astounding, and should the car start to peel away from your intended line, the slightest lift brings it cleanly back.
+Grip from those vast 335-section rear tyres is astounding, and should the car start to peel away from your intended line, the slightest lift brings it cleanly back.
 Contrary to all signals given at lower speeds, at these velocities the Aventador has real balance.

-Predictably, the Aventador is fitted with mighty carbon-ceramic disc brakes.
+Predictably, the Lamborghini Aventador is fitted with mighty carbon-ceramic disc brakes.
 Their stopping power is extraordinary, although the initial bite of the pedal on the cold, damp roads that coincided with our test was poor.